FRRouting/frr/doc/user/pimv6.rst

    Modify the join/prune interval that PIM uses to the new value.
 Time is specified in seconds.
 The default time is 60 seconds.
 If you enter a value smaller than 60 seconds be aware that this can and will affect convergence at scale.
-This command is VRF-aware.
+This command is not VRF-aware, using it in VRF context will actually assign to the default VRF instead.

 .. clicmd:: ip pim assert-interval (1000-86400000)